 - Birth pool setup for home birth

-- You may also want to visit my reviews page to hear what past clients have to say about my birth doula work.
+You may also want to visit my reviews page to hear what past clients have to say about my birth doula work.
 Or do a Google search for “Heidi Duncan Doula” to find more.
-(There are 23 on my Google profile alone.)
+(There are 25 reviews on my Google profile alone.)

-- By then you should be ready to request a free consultation where we can meet in person and discuss working together.
+You should soon be ready to request a free consultation where we can meet in person and discuss working together.

 My availability calendar is maintained via DoulaMatch.net; however, always confirm with me before assuming that I'm booked for your due date.